Horse trainers train horses for racing, and are responsible for their care at a stable or race track.

 - harness racing

-Some horse trainers specialise as pre-trainers – working only with young horses.
+- pre-training – working only with young race horses.